dagrimm/newswire_multiclass/README.md

 Loss is computed with categorical crossentropy.
 Metric is accuracy.

-Learning rate is plotted with Matplotlib - of course you could add a callback for Tensorflow.
+Learning rate is plotted with Matplotlib - of course you could add a callback for TensorBorad.